 Core Science Analytics, Synthesis, and Libraries - State Wildlife Action Plans (SWAP)

-State Wildlife Action Plans outline the steps that are needed to conserve wildlife and habitat before they become too rare or costly to restore.
+State Wildlife Action Plans are plans developed by a state for conserving wildlife and habitat before they become too rare or costly to restore.
 In 2005, all 50 States and five U.S. territories developed a State Wildlife Action Plan (http://www.teaming.com/state-wildlife-action-plans-swaps).
 Each plan includes the identification of Species of Greatest Conservation Need (SGCN) for that state.

 Revisions of State Wildlife Action Plans are currently underway and will be completed by 2015.
 USGS is coordinating with the Association of Fish and Wildlife Agencies and individual state agencies to provide access to compiled species lists from the revised plans.
 The Species Conservation Analysis Tool will be updated with the new data to enable up-to-date information to inform decisions effecting conservation.